 However, when an active buyer finds me in an organic search result and watches one of my videos and views my SlideShare Deck and reads an article I wrote and checks out my Google+ stream, if my content and USP (unique selling proposition) are in sync with his buying criteria, my sales cycle gets compressed exponentially like it did for me here.

-Click Hangout image below if you’d like to schedule a Free 30 Minute Google Hangout to see if this social media model is a good fit for you and your business.
+Let’s Schedule a Free 30 Minute Hangout to see if my social content marketing model is a good fit for you and your business.

 - How to Manage Your Social Media Presence - October 14, 2014

 - Content Marketing System Best Practices - September 6, 2014